orov-io/BlackBart/README.md

 This library wraps the [gin](https://github.com/gin-gonic/gin) http router in order to provide an easy way to enable some tools for develop API servers.
 In the future, gin will be removed to provide a framework agnostic wrapper.

+Also, a great GCLOUD integration is provided.

-Also, this library is called [BlackBart](https://en.wikipedia.org/wiki/Bartholomew_Roberts) by the famous pirate, in order to increase the pirate popularity to [fight against globar warming](https://pastafarians.org.au/pastafarianism/pirates-and-global-warming/)
+__Freak alert__ this library is called [BlackBart](https://en.wikipedia.org/wiki/Bartholomew_Roberts) by the famous pirate, in order to increase the pirate popularity to [fight against globar warming](https://pastafarians.org.au/pastafarianism/pirates-and-global-warming/)

 ## Importing